Anastasia Vaipan-Law

-Anastasia Kristina Vaipan-Law (born 31 August 1999) is a Scottish figure skater who currently represents Great Britain in pairs.
-With her partner, Luke Digby, she is a four-time British national champion (2022–2025) and the 2024 CS Warsaw Cup silver medalist.
+Anastasia Kristina Vaipan-Law (born 31 August 1999) is a British retired figure skater who represented Great Britain in pairs.
+With her former partner, Luke Digby, she is a five-time British national champion (2022–2026) and the 2024 CS Warsaw Cup silver medalist.

 Personal life

-Vaipan-Law was born on 31 August 1999 in Blackpool, England.
+Vaipan-Law was born on 31 August 1999 in Blackpool, England to an English mother and Ukrainian father.
+She has a younger sister, Daria, who is also a figure skater.

 Career

 Early years and singles career

-Vaipan-Law began learning how to skate in 2007 at the age of eight in Dundee, Scotland.
-She made her junior international debut in women's single skating at the 2013 NRW Trophy in December 2013 where she finished twenty-first.
+Vaipan-Law began learning how to skate in 2007 at the age of eight.
+When she was thirteen, she made the move to Dundee to work with coaches, Simon and Debbie Briggs.

+She went on to make her junior international debut in women's single skating at the 2013 NRW Trophy in December 2013 where she finished twenty-first.

 Throughout her career as a single skater, Vaipan-Law competed at three ISU Junior Grand Prix assignments and placed second at the 2016 Open d'Andorra in the junior women's event.
 She is a three-time British junior national silver medalist (2017-2019).

 Pair skating career

 2021–22 season: Pairs debut with Digby

 Vaipan-Law began contemplating switching to pair skating after suffering a knee injury and undergoing surgery.
 She officially began her pair skating career in December 2019 when she teamed up with fellow singles skater, Luke Digby.

 Vaipan-Law/Digby made their international debut as a team at the 2021 CS Finlandia Trophy.
 They finished twelfth overall and recorded personal bests in all three segments of competition.
 The team competed at three more events throughout the fall, winning the 2021 Tayside Trophy and finishing fourth at both the 2021 Trophée Métropole Nice Côte d'Azur and the 2021 CS Warsaw Cup respectively.

 At their first British Championships in November, Vaipan-Law/Digby narrowly took the title ahead of the long-dominant team Jones/Boyadji.
 Jones/Boyadji initially received the assignment to Great Britain's single berth in the pairs' field at the 2022 European Figure Skating Championships, but after Jones recorded a positive COVID-19 test shortly before the event, Vaipan-Law/Digby were assigned to replace them.

-Vaipan-Law/Digby set a new personal best in the short program at 2022 Europeans but finished eighteenth in the segment and did not advance to the free skate.
+Vaipan-Law/Digby set a new personal best in the short program at the 2022 European Championships but finished eighteenth in the segment and did not advance to the free skate.